-Cloud Code is designed to help make Kubernetes configuration easier, linting schema for both structure and valid values and providing descriptive errors.
-Additionally, Cloud Code comes with out-of-the-box solutions for common schema, smart completions, and documentation on hover.
+Cloud Code is designed to make Kubernetes and Cloud Build configuration easier by linting schema for both structure and valid values and providing descriptive errors.
+Cloud Code comes with out-of-the-box solutions for common schema, smart completions, and documentation on hover.

 Supported YAML configuration files

 Cloud Code also supports popular Kubernetes custom resource definitions (CRDs), like Kubeflow, out-of-the-box.

 With Cloud Code, you can provide your own CRD schema with the

 You can point to either a local file or a URL.
 URLs pointing to

 When you switch to a cluster running Kubernetes v1.16 and later in the Kubernetes Explorer, Cloud Code automatically pulls the schema of all installed CRDs.